Skip to main content

 The purpose of the E.A.
 Martin Program in Human Nutrition is to:

-• Advance knowledge in the science of human nutrition through a multidisciplinary approach, including both research projects and educational programs
+• Advance knowledge in the science of human nutrition through a multidisciplinary approach, including both research projects and educational programs.

-• Encourage practical applications in improving human health
+• Encourage practical applications in improving human health.

-• Offer professional enrichment in nutrition for all students, faculty and staff at SDSU
+• Offer professional enrichment in nutrition for all students, faculty and staff at SDSU.

 The E.A.
 Martin Program advances nutrition knowledge with these campus activities:

 An E.A.
-Martin Program Reunion was held on October 4, 2019, in conjunction with SDSU's annual Hobo Day Festivities.
+Martin Program Reunion was held on Oct.
+4, 2019, in conjunction with SDSU's annual Hobo Day Festivities.
 Current and former staff, students and colleagues were in attendance to reminisce and recognize the EAM accomplishments over the years.
 The E.A.
-Martin Endowed Chair, Dr. Bonny Specker gave the EAM Director's Address.
+Martin Endowed Chair, Bonny Specker gave the EAM Director's Address.